Aseman-Land/Meikade/README.md

 ### Build Meikade

-It's pretty easy to build meikade.
-Just clone and build it:
+Now that you have installed/resolved all needed dependencies It should be pretty easy to build Meikade.
+Just clone this repository and build it with the following command:

 ```bash
 git clone https://github.com/Aseman-Land/Meikade.git